-Panel A strongly suggests that in case of predicting mortgage default, triangulation alone is not at the heart of the performance improvements from machine learning; the numbers in the first column of Panel A suggest that knowing race (which is the best that triangulation without additional flexibility could achieve) would yield at most 8% of the total performance improvement.
-Note that Panel B is not as informative about the relative share of the overall improvement that is attributable to flexibility, since by switching to the Random Forest model first, the performance improvement could be due to either flexibility or triangulation.
-The share of the performance improvement simply provides an upper bound of what is achieved by having more flexibility in the model.
-In this case, the upper bound is large; however, in other applications, it may be tighter and suggest larger effects of triangulation.
+Indeed, the numbers in the first column of Panel A suggest that knowing race (which is the best that triangulation without additional flexibility could achieve) would yield at most 8% of the total performance improvement.
+Note that Panel B is not as informative about the share of the overall improvement that is attributable to flexibility, since the improvements generated by the move from the Logit to the Random Forest model could stem from either flexibility or triangulation.
+The high share of the performance improvement arising from this move simply provides an upper bound of what is achievable by having more flexibility in the model.
+When predicting mortgage default in our sample, we find that this upper bound is large.
+That said, we note that in other applications, or indeed in other samples, it may be tighter and suggest larger effects of triangulation.

 The fact that unequal effects appear mainly driven by flexibility does not make them less unequal.
 As discussed earlier, our results potentially hold normative implications, suggesting that simply prohibiting the use of race in the estimation of default propensity may become increasingly ineffective as technology improves.
-While in some measure this is due to the ability of nonlinear methods to triangulate racial identity, the main effects seem to arise from the fact that such regulations cannot protect minorities against the additional flexibility conferred by the new technology.
+While in some measure this is due to the ability of nonlinear methods to triangulate racial identity, the main effects in our empirical setting seem to arise from the fact that such regulations cannot protect minorities against the additional flexibility conferred by the new technology.